-FDOT was requesting that the FY 2020/21 - 2024/25 TIP be amended to replace state funds with local funds for the design of a SR 436 resurfacing project and replace federal SU funds with local funds for the design of the Longwood South Pedestrian Corridor project.
+FDOT requested that the FY 2020/21 - 2024/25 TIP be amended to replace state funds with local funds for the design of a SR 436 resurfacing project and replace federal SU funds with local funds for the design of the Longwood South Pedestrian Corridor project.
 Three new railroad crossing safety projects in Orange County are also being added.

 Mr. Keith Caskey, MetroPlan Orlando staff, presented an overview of the amendment request.
-A letter from FDOT explaining the amendment request was provided along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the November 18th Board meeting.
-Mr. Jeff Piggrem asked if there were any changes due to sales tax revenue changes.
-Mr. Caskey responded that there was less funding available.
+A letter from FDOT explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution which would be presented at the November 18th Board meeting.